Jim Miller (outlaw)

 James Brown Miller (October 25, 1861 – April 19, 1909), also known as "Killin' Jim", "Killer Miller" and "Deacon Jim", was an American outlaw and title-holder gunfighter of the American Old West, said to have killed 12 people during gunfights.
-Miller was referred to by some by the alias "Deacon Jim" because he regularly attended the Methodist Church, and he did not smoke or drink.
+Miller was referred to by some by the alias "Deacon Jim" because he regularly attended the Methodist Church, and he did (not) smoke or drink.
 He was lynched in Ada, Oklahoma, in 1909 along with three other men, by a mob of residents angry that he had assassinated a former deputy U.S. marshal.

 Early life

 Miller was born in Van Buren, Arkansas, but his parents migrated to Franklin, Texas when he was one year old, and he grew up there.
 His father Jacob Miller, born in Pennsylvania in 1801, was a stonemason, and helped build the first capitol building in Austin.
 Miller's mother was born Cynthia Basham.
 Just a few years after the move, Miller's father died, so his mother took the family to Evant, Texas to live with her parents.
 In 1869, when Miller was eight, his grandparents were found murdered in their home.
 Miller was arrested, but never prosecuted for the crime.

 His sister, Georgia, and her husband, John Thomas Coop, accepted the boy onto their farm at Plum Creek near Gatesville.
 The 1880 census records him as being nineteen years old, living in Coryell County, Texas, with his siblings and widowed mother.
 On July 30, 1884, Miller shot and killed his brother-in-law (with whom he had had an argument) with a shotgun while the latter was sleeping on his porch.
 Miller was arrested for the murder, convicted, and sentenced to life in prison.
-The conviction, however, was overturned on a technicality.
+The conviction was later overturned on a technicality.

-After leaving the Coop farm, Miller became a hired hand on the McCulloch County ranch of Emanuel "Mannen" Clements, cousin of outlaw John Wesley Hardin.
+After leaving the Coop farm, Miller became a hired hand on the ranch of Emanuel "Mannen" Clements, a cousin of outlaw John Wesley Hardin, in McCulloch County.
 Clements was killed by Ballinger City Marshal Joe Townsend on March 29, 1887, during the period when Miller worked at the ranch.
-Townsend was later ambushed by an assailant wielding a shotgun, which became known as Miller's signature style, and severely wounded in one arm.
-Townsend survived, but lost his arm to amputation.
+Townsend was later ambushed by an assailant wielding a shotgun, which became known as Miller's signature style, and was severely wounded in one arm.
+Townsend survived but lost his arm to amputation.